Synerty/synerty-peek/docs/setup_os_requirements_macos/SetupOSRequirementsMacOS.rst

         sudo xcodebuild -license

-Scroll to the bottom, type 'Agree' and hit 'Enter'
+Type q then type 'Agree' and hit 'Enter'

 Install an Oracle JDK